illegal workers

 • 81% would say illegal working has been on the rise over the past 15 years

-• 61% admitted they have not received – or rarely receive – information on illegal working
+• 61% admitted they have not received, or rarely receive information on illegal working

 • 33% suspected a chance that illegal working had been present at a previous or current employer

-• 30% believed that health and safety was placed at greatest risk as a result of illegal working (mostly due to the potential language barrier)
+• 30% believed that health and safety was placed at greatest risk as a result of illegal working (mostly due to the potential language barrier).

 The Scheme followed the survey with this ‘Spotlight on…’ learning toolkit to raise awareness of illegal working.

-This was a wakeup call to the industry, and the Scheme has since partnered with the Home Office to provide guidance to construction professionals on how to stamp out illegal working.
+The Scheme has since partnered with the Home Office to provide guidance to construction professionals on how to stamp out illegal working.

 The Home Office and CCS working together to tackle illegal working: